The Holy Kiss By Pastor William H. Heinrich

 The eastern custom of the holy kiss was men with men and women with women.
 It was lip to lip or cheek to cheek accompanied with a pat on the back.
 In the case of Paul when he departed from Ephesus, the elder wept, fell on his neck, and kissed him.

-The kiss is to be done by members of Christ’s Church and is not only a love kiss but is also a holy kiss.
-A kiss done in the presence of the holy one, a kiss set apart from all other kisses, and a kiss done in purity, sincerity, and never hypocritically.
-It is a kiss that is to be holy because God’s Word declares it to be holy.
-It is to be as holy as the ground called holy that Moses stood on.
+The kiss is to be done by members of Christ’s church and is not only a love kiss but is also a holy kiss.
+It is a kiss done in the presence of the Holy One, a kiss set apart from all other kisses, and a kiss done in purity, sincerity, and never hypocritically.
+It is a kiss that is to be holy because God’s word declares it to be holy.
+It is to be as holy as the ground was called holy that Moses stood on.

 The holy kiss is to be done by all believers.
-1 Thessalonians 5:26, “Greet all the brethren with a holy kiss.”
+1 Thessalonians 5:26 says, “Greet all the brethren with a holy kiss.”
 None should be overlooked, and none should be apathetic.
-Here we must be careful to point out that a proper holy, loving greeting is far more important than the method used; namely lip to lip, cheek to cheek, or a deliberate warm hand shake or hug.
+Here we must be careful to point out that a proper holy, loving greeting is far more important than the method used; namely lip to lip, cheek to cheek, or a deliberate warm handshake or hug.
 This is not to say that all methods are the biblical holy kiss.
-The biblical holy kiss was cheek to cheek or lip to lip, and man to man or woman to woman.
+The biblical holy kiss was cheek to cheek or lip to lip and man to man or woman to woman.
 However, all the right methods are worthless if not done in holiness and love.

 Should any today practice the biblical holy kiss, it would seem a wise practice that the reverence of Moses, when he stood on the ground called holy, be present.
 God’s word makes the kiss set apart and different.